mpradam/udacity_p4/README.md

 ## Libraries<a name="libraries"></a>

-The libraris used in this project are the following:
+The libraries used in this project are the following:

 numpy, pandas, math, matplotlib, sklearn, seaborn and xgboost